scorpe89/Sounds-Simple/README.md

 1. Enter a username, email, and password.
 2. Click `Create Account`, or enter an existing email/password and click `Sign In`.

-Admin bypass for local testing:

-- Username: `SoundsSimpleAdmin`
-- Password: `SoundsSimple1!`
-- Email can be left blank for this bypass.

-The admin bypass unlocks the local app.
-It does not create a Supabase user and does not provide online friend/sharing identity.

 ## Add A Sound

 1. Go to the `List` tab.